Veridise/zirgen-to-llzk/doc/doxygen/4_contributing.md

 Scan through our [existing issues][issues-page] to find one that interests you.
 You can narrow down the search using `labels` as filters.
 See ["Label reference"][git-labels] for more information.
-As a general rule, we don’t assign issues to anyone.
+We don’t usually assign issues to anyone.
-If you find an issue to work on, you are welcome to open a PR with a fix.
+If you find an unassigned issue to work on, you are welcome to open a PR with a fix.

 ### Make Changes